Court of Protection and mental capacity

-The ability to make our own decisions is vitally important to our independence.
-From small choices such as what to have for breakfast, to life-changing decisions such as whether to buy or sell your home, we exercise mental capacity on a day-to-day basis.
+The ability to make our own decisions is vitally important to maintain independence.
+From small choices such as what to have for breakfast, to life-changing decisions such as whether to buy or sell our home, we exercise mental capacity on a day-to-day basis.

 So, what happens if we or someone we love loses their mental capacity?
 Unfortunately, brain injuries and illnesses such as dementia affect more people every day, reducing or eliminating an individual’s ability to make their own decisions.